flyisland/solace-cache-demo/cacheproxy/README.md

 # Cache Proxy

-A microservice to work as a proxy to accept cache requests from non-SMF clients then forwards those cache requests to the PS+ broker with SMF protocol, then forwards the cache reply messages back to the non-SMF clients.
+A microservice that acts as a proxy to receive cache requests from non-SMF clients, forwards those requests to the PS+ broker using the SMF protocol, and then forwards the cache reply messages back to the non-SMF clients.

 ![](images/design.svg)